Assessment is used to measure wide-ranging professional competences.

 Improving a Passed Grade

-Students can attempt to improve an approved grade the next time the course is offered.
+Students can attempt to improve an approved grade once.
 This must be agreed with the teacher in question in advance.
 Those who are going to try to improve a passed grade must register in writing with the teacher in charge at leas two weeks before the exam (see “Exams and Retakes”).
 The highest grade is accepted as the valid grade.
 It is not possible to improve thesis grade or the course grades that have been completed elsewhere (transferred credits).

 Those going to exchange when the course is arranged the next time, may attempt to improve a grade on the last general exam date of the academic year.